rossillingworth/tesb-rt-se/examples/camel/blueprint/README.txt

 ------
 The simple.xml is a blueprint definition allowing you to define a route with a timer.
 Every 5 seconds, the timer creates an event and uses a constant "Hello World" body string.
-This string is sent to a stream endpoint which displays the string in the TIF console.
+This string is sent to a stream endpoint which displays the string in the TESB console.

 Recipient List
 --------------